itssamuelrowe/binarystars/content/arrays/working-with-arrays.md

 Whenever you try to access an element with an index, Java makes sure that you are specifying a valid index.
 The index should always be greater than or equal to zero and lesser than the size of the array, known as the arrays boundaries.
-Unlike C and C++, in Java you cannot access a slot outside the array’s boundaries.
+Unlike C and C++, in Java you cannot access a slot outside the array's boundaries.
 In case you try to access an element outside the arrays boundaries, Java throws `ArrayIndexOutOfBoundsException`.